jedesign/ferienspasswil/tests/Feature/story.md

 ... edit the guardians' profiles.
 ... view all participants.
 ... edit the participants' data.
+... view all the bookings.
+... edit the bookings' data.

+The employee sees a duplicate-warning, if there are duplicated participants.
+The employee can merge duplicates of participants.

 ### courses
 Further more the employee manages courses by ...